-To obtain a doubly robust estimator, we need a well-behaved initial estimator, which can be found using an unpenalized doubly robust approach.
-In the setting where the number of predictors is larger than the sample size, we recommend using the ridge estimator to acquire the initial estimate.
-In future work, we could also build on idea in \citet{huang2008adaptive}, who used the marginal regression approach to obtain the initial estimator for the adaptive LASSO, i.e, the outcome is regressed separately on each variable.
+To obtain a doubly robust estimator, a well-behaved initial estimator is needed, which can be estimated using an unpenalized doubly robust approach.
+When the number of predictors is larger than the sample size, we recommend using the ridge estimator to acquire the initial estimate.
+In future work, we could also build on an idea in \citet{huang2008adaptive}, which used the marginal regression approach to obtain the initial estimator for the adaptive lasso (i.e., the outcome is regressed separately on each variable).
 However, this technique is more challenging in our setting, as it violates the assumption that the blip model is correctly specified.
-This is a partial identification problem, and it has been studied in \citet{van}, which may be able to shed some light on how to use marginal regression to obtain a valid initial estimator.
+This is partial identification problem has been studied in \citet{van}, and this work may shed light on how to use marginal regression to obtain a valid initial estimator.
 It also may be of interest, in future work, to investigate the algorithm to directly solve the REE instead of using the approximation.
-As this alternative does not require an initial estimator, it might perform better in a large $p$, small $n$ scenario.
+As this alternative does not require an initial estimator, and it might perform better in a large $p$, small $n$ scenario.

-The extension of the single stage estimation approach to a multi-stage setting also requires further investigation.
-In a multi-stage setting, the estimation procedure is conducted recursively using backward induction, and the ``outcome'' at each stage is set to be a predicted or estimated optimal response.
+The extension of the single-stage estimation approach to a multistage setting also requires further investigation.
+In a multistage setting, the estimation procedure is conducted recursively using backward induction, and the ``outcome'' at each stage is set to be a predicted or estimated optimal response.
 For discrete outcomes, the optimal outcome is usually modeled by multiplicative effects, e.g., the optimal outcome at the $(k-1)$th stage for a count outcome is computed by $\widehat y_{k-1}^{opt}=y\times \prod_k^{K} \exp\{\gamma_k(\xp_k,\widehat a^{opt}_k;\bpsi_k)-\gamma_k(\xp_k,a_k;\bpsi_k)\}$, where $K$ is the total number of stages.
-A challenge under the multi-stage scenario is that the estimated optimal outcome at any stage for subjects with zero-valued outcome will always remain zero, unless adjustments are made \citep{wallace2019model}, which may lead to a loss of efficiency.
+A challenge under the multistage scenario is that the estimated optimal outcome at any stage for subjects with zero-valued outcome will always remain zero, unless adjustments are made \citep{modelg}, which may lead to a loss of efficiency.